team23/eslint-config-team23-vue/README.md

 # eslint-config-team23-vue

-A set of eslint rules used by TEAM23 for Vue 3 projects.
+A set of eslint rules used by TEAM23 for Vue 3 TypeScript projects.

 ## Installation in your project
 Add the library to your `package.json` as `devDependency`